 Unfortunately, cruise ship guests typically do not have the time to do more than one of the organized activities, shore excursions, or tours offered through their cruise line.
 As explained on our Guide for Cruise Visitors page, it’s best if you decide before you land what activities you want to do.
 If you want to see some of the sights of the island, visit the beaches and spend a little time snorkeling, we highly recommend that you rent a vehicle and plan your own day instead of taking an organized tour or cruise.
 If snorkeling is your sole interest, book a snorkeling cruise (or a combination of Gibbs Cay and a snorkeling cruise).

 Free usage of snorkeling gear is provided on most boat excursions.
 However, be advised that the quality and conditions vary.
 If you own equipment, ensure that you bring it with you.

 Beach Snorkeling Locations

-Pillory Beach also offers old coral formations and features, but the variety and abundance of life parallels what is seen at the other west coast beach sites.
+To the north, Pillory Beach also offers old coral formations and features, but the variety and abundance of life parallel what is seen at the other west coast beach sites.